snowplow/documentation/docs/understanding-tracking-design/managing-your-data-structures/ui/index.md

 * * *

-## Git-managed Data Structures
+## Externally managed Data Structures

-Data Structures can be managed through Git using our dps-cli tool.
+Data Structures can be managed externally using our [snowplow-cli](/docs/understanding-tracking-design/managing-your-data-structures/cli/) tool.

-When a Data Structure is managed through Git, you will see an information alert pointing to the repository from which the Data Structure is managed from.
-When a Data Structure is locked, you cannot make any edits to it, hide it or migrate it to a different environment.

-If you have the required access rights, you can unlock the Data Structure for editing in the UI using the `Unlock` button in the information alert.
+When a Data Structure is managed externally it becomes locked in the UI disabling all editing.
+You will see a banner explaining the situation and giving people with the 'publish to production' (default for admin users) capability the ability to unlock.

 ![](images/locked-ds.png)

 :::caution
-Editing after unlocking will put your repository out-of-sync.
+Having a single source of truth for a data structure is a good idea.
+If your source of truth is external then unlocking and editing will cause conflicts.
 :::